Pandademic/DataViewer/README.md

 ## What are we working on
 _____
-A CLI in ruby for data Viewer
+A CLI in ruby for data Viewer and a better GUI for the app.

 ## NOTES
 ___